FZJ-IEK3-VSA/FINE/README.md

 ## Installation of an optimization solver

 FINE requires an MILP solver which can be accessed using [PYOMO](https://pyomo.readthedocs.io/en/stable/index.html).
-Ther are three standard solvers defined:
+There are three standard solvers defined:
 - [GUROBI](http://www.gurobi.com/)
    - Recommended due to better performance but requires license (free academic version available)
    - Set as standard solver